SathyaBhat/sathyabh.at/content/a-look-back-at-2025/index.md

   {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "hans-zimmer-250426-3.jpg" "Hans Zimmer Live was an unforgettable experience" "A look back at 2025" >}}

 **May:** The weather turned cold and we watched our first live AFL "footy" match at the SCG, which was a fantastic experience.
 I celebrated my 50th workout session at the gym, a milestone that felt great.
-The house hunt began to ramp up, and we started spending weekends at open-house inspections.

   {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "sydney-swans-250503-7.jpg" "Sydney Swans game at the SCG" "A look back at 2025" >}}

 **June:** Winter truly set in.
-I stepped up my fitness game by joining group cross-fit classes and hit a new deadlift personal best of 80kg.
-A highlight was a day trip to Kiama, exploring the coastline and the famous blowhole.
+I stepped up my fitness game by going for the group cross-fit classes and hit a new deadlift personal best of 80kg.
+A highlight was a [day trip to Kiama](/kiama-day-trip/), exploring the coastline and the famous blowhole.
 My school friend announced his wedding in Amsterdam, and the visa application process began.

   {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "kori-rotti-250615-1.jpg" "Delicious home-made Kori Rotti" "A look back at 2025" >}}